 Halloween (or Hallowe’en) is an international holiday celebrated on October 31.
 Halloween activities include trick-or-treating, ghost tours, bonfires, costume parties, visiting haunted attractions, carving jack-o’-lanterns, reading scary stories, and watching horror movies.

 I do not understand.
-Maybe I am trapped in the American tradition that my husband brought to our family since we first celebrated it twenty years ago.
+Maybe I am trapped in the American tradition that my husband brought to our family since we first celebrated it 25 years ago.
 Maybe the Philippines has its own version on how to celebrate Halloween.

 The Trick or Treat was limited to Ayala Land villages, where most American expatriates lived.
 There were a few masks and simple decors in National Book store but that was it.
 No costumes.
 I had to be creative.
 I designed a witch costume with yellow piping and a dressmaker executed it.
 A balikbayan sister from San Francisco brought in the hat, the candy corn candies, the fangs gum for props.